Channel Tunnel: Illegal immigration

 Eurotunnel, the company that operates the crossing, said that more than 37,000 migrants were intercepted between January and July 2015.
 Approximately 3,000 migrants, mainly from Ethiopia, Eritrea, Sudan and Afghanistan, were living in the temporary camps erected in Calais at the time of an official count in July 2015.
 An estimated 3,000 to 5,000 migrants were waiting in Calais for a chance to get to England.

 Britain and France operate a system of juxtaposed controls on immigration and customs, where investigations happen before travel.
-France is part of the Schengen immigration zone, removing border checks in normal times between most EU member states; Britain and the Republic of Ireland form their own separate Common Travel Area immigration zone.
+France is part of the Schengen immigration zone, removing border checks in normal times between most EU member states; Britain and Ireland form their own separate Common Travel Area immigration zone.

 Most illegal immigrants and would-be asylum seekers who got into Britain found some way to ride a freight train.
 Trucks are loaded onto freight trains.
 In a few instances, migrants stowed away in a liquid chocolate tanker and managed to survive, spread across several attempts.
-Although the facilities were fenced, airtight security was deemed impossible; migrants would even jump from bridges onto moving trains.
+Although the facilities were fenced, total security was deemed impossible; migrants would even jump from bridges onto moving trains.
 In several incidents people were injured during the crossing; others tampered with railway equipment, causing delays and requiring repairs.
 Eurotunnel said it was losing £5m per month because of the problem.

-In 2001 and 2002, several riots broke out at Sangatte, and groups of migrants (up to 550 in a December 2001 incident) stormed the fences and attempted to enter en masse.
+In 2001 and 2002, several riots broke out at Sangatte, and groups of migrants (as many as 550 in a December 2001 incident) stormed the fences and attempted to enter en masse.

 Other migrants seeking permanent UK settlement use the Eurostar passenger train.
-They may purport to be visitors (whether to be issued with a required visit visa or deny and falsify their true intentions to obtain a maximum of 6-months-in-a-year at-port stamp); purport to be someone else whose documents they hold or used forged or counterfeit passports.
-Such breaches will result in refusal of permission to enter the UK, effected by Border Force after such a person's identity is fully established assuming they persist in their application to enter the UK.
+They may purport to be visitors (whether to be issued with a required visit visa, or deny and falsify their true intentions to obtain a maximum of 6-months-in-a-year at-port stamp); purport to be someone else whose documents they hold, or used forged or counterfeit passports.
+Such breaches result in refusal of permission to enter the UK, effected by Border Force after such a person's identity is fully established, assuming they persist in their application to enter the UK.

+Increased security measures around the tunnel have resulted in much of the migration moving to small boats instead.

 Diplomatic efforts

-Local authorities in both France and the UK called for the closure of the Sangatte migrant camp, and Eurotunnel twice sought an injunction against the centre.
-As at 2006 the United Kingdom blamed France for allowing Sangatte to open, and France blamed both the UK for its then lax asylum rules/law, and the EU for not having a uniform immigration policy.
-The cause célèbre nature of the problem even included journalists detained as they followed migrants onto railway property.
+Local authorities in both France and the UK called for the closure of the Sangatte migrant camp, and Eurotunnel twice sought an injunction against it.
+As of 2006 the United Kingdom blamed France for allowing Sangatte to open, and France blamed both the UK for its then lax asylum rules/law, and the EU for not having a uniform immigration policy.
+The problem's cause célèbre nature even resulted in journalists being detained as they followed migrants onto railway property.